Helicopter pilot who crashed fighting Tasman bush fire named as industry legend Bill Reid

 Local MP Nick Smith said he was saddened to hear that Reid's chopper had gone down.

-"Bill is a legend in the helicopter industry," said Smith in a Facebook post.
+"Bill is a legend in the helicopter industry," Smith said in a Facebook post.

 Reid had briefed Smith and National Party leader Simon Bridges on Friday on the work pilots have been doing fighting the fire.